1911:

 Disney Channel.

 An exclusive sneak peek preview of the film The Incredibles is held at the Comic-Con International convention in San Diego, California.
-It is attended by director Brad Bird
+It is attended by Pixar director Brad Bird

 and producer John Walker.